AdeebKhan25/WeatherApp/README.md

 1. View current weather conditions for any city in the world.
 2. Responsive design for seamless experience across devices.
 3. Built with React, JavaScript, and integrates with Openweathermap API.
-Explore weather like never before!
+Explore the weather like never before!

 ## Getting Started